SimonCoste/SimonCoste.github.io/posts/papers.md

 - [Smoothing by spline functions](https://tlakoba.w3.uvm.edu/AppliedUGMath/auxpaper_Reinsch_1967.pdf), one of the seminal papers on spline smoothing, by Reinsh (1967)
 - [Spline smoothing is almost kernel smoothing](https://sites.stat.washington.edu/courses/stat527/s14/readings/Silverman_Annals_1984.pdf), a striking paper by Silverman (1984), and [its generalization](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8611353) by Ong, Milanfar and Getreuer (2019).
 Global optimization problems (such as interpolation) can be approximated by local operations (kernel smoothing).
 - [Tweediess formula and selection bias](https://efron.ckirby.su.domains/papers/2011TweediesFormula.pdf), a landmark paper by Bradley Efron.
 Tweedie's formula is key to many techniques in statistics, including diffusion-based generative models.
+- [Local Learning algorithms](https://leon.bottou.org/publications/pdf/nc-1992.pdf) by Bottou and Vapnik (1992).
+The paper that introduced the concept of local learning algorithms.

-## Deep Learning techniques and architectures
+## Modern Deep Learning techniques and architectures

 - [The ADAM optimizer](https://arxiv.org/abs/1412.6980) by Kingma and Ba (2014).
 - [The BatchNorm paper](https://arxiv.org/abs/1502.03167) by Ioffe and Szegedy (2015).